Introduction

 Schengen 90 days

-The UK has left the EU and UK citizens who do not have rights by virtue of family connections or otherwise, are no longer able to visit European countries for longer than 90 days in any rolling 180 day period.
+UK citizens who do not have rights by virtue of family connections or otherwise, are not able to visit the Schengen Area for longer than 90 days in any rolling 180-day period.

-Details of the Schengen 90 day visa calculator can be found on the European Commission Short-stay Visa Calculator website.
+The Schengen 90-day visa calculator can be found on the European Commission Short-stay Visa Calculator website.

-Failure to comply with the Schengen 90/180 day rule by overstaying can result in significant fines and/or bans on re-entry to the EU.
+Failure to comply with the Schengen 90/180 day rule by overstaying can result in significant fines and/or bans on re-entry to the Schengen Area.

 Details of arrangements for immigration and customs clearance when arriving or departing from EU countries can be found on the Departure and Arrival in UK and EU page available to CA members.